Robust Fixed-Order Controller Design for Uncertain Systems with Generalized Common Lyapunov Strictly Positive Realness Characterization: Characterization of robust stability specification

 where $d_c(s)$ is a user-defined strictly Hurwitz polynomial (all roots have strictly negative real parts), $G_{sn}(s)$ and $G_{su}(s)$ are the nominal and uncertain parts of $G_{s}(s)$, respectively, where

-\begin{remark} Generally, $d_c(s)$ characterizes the basic desired performance of the closed-loop system, and the controller design approach to be proposed provides extra freedoms such that the performance can be optimized towards the baseline.
-One typical selection of $d_c(s)$ is to use the characteristic polynomial that is determined from the closed-loop system under a practically feasible controller predefined by the user, whereby the controller design approach ensures optimized performance. \end{remark}
+Basically, the polynomial $d_c(s)$ characterizes the basic desired performance of the closed-loop system, and the controller design approach to be proposed provides extra freedoms such that the performance can be optimized towards the baseline.
+One typical selection of $d_c(s)$ is to use the characteristic polynomial that is determined from the closed-loop system under practically feasible poles predefined by the user, whereby the controller design approach ensures optimized performance.
+Normally, a higher-order $d_c(s)$ yields higher complexity in the LMI, which might aggravate the numerical error in the LMI solver and also lead to infeasible or conservative results.
+Thus, the order of $d_c(s)$ should be kept as low as possible if the results already meet the specifications.
+Therefore, the selection of $d_c(s)$ can be determined along these lines.

 In this work, all the state-space realizations are in the controllable canonical form.
 Then, the realization of $G_{sn}(s)$ is expressed as